mavanish/VirTex/docs/source/usage.rst

 Ovito
 ~~~~~~
-**2- If you are using Ovito** to pefrome PTM and calculate quaternion angles, use *Polyhedral Template Matching* modifier in Ovito.
-For **GUI** version of Ovito use *Polyhedral Template Matching* modifier and export the file in the *lammps dump* format.
-We recommend using Ovito python script to generate quaternions for single or all snapshots. *You might need pro version of Ovito for this.
-If that is a challange please use LAMMPS*
+**2- If you are using Ovito** to perform PTM and calculate quaternion angles, use the *Polyhedral Template Matching* modifier in Ovito.
+For the **GUI** version of Ovito, use the *Polyhedral Template Matching* modifier and export the file in the *lammps dump* format.
+We recommend using Ovito python script to generate quaternions for single or all snapshots. *You might need the pro version of Ovito for this.
+If that is a challenge, please use LAMMPS*

-We provide here a short example to calculate quaternion angles using Ovito python scripting, for detial understanding check `Ovito PTM modifier <https://www.ovito.org/docs/current/python/modules/ovito_modifiers.html#ovito.modifiers.PolyhedralTemplateMatchingModifier>`_.
+We provide a short example to calculate quaternion angles using Ovito python scripting, for detail understanding check `Ovito PTM modifier <https://www.ovito.org/docs/current/python/modules/ovito_modifiers.html#ovito.modifiers.PolyhedralTemplateMatchingModifier>`_.

 For example: